- BY Nath Gbikpi

 Before online applications were introduced, David would have been in a difficult position.
 He would have needed to either post his application or attend a Premium Service Centre before 23 May.
 If posting the application, he would have needed to send his passport and it is unlikely his application would have been decided and his passport returned before 10 June.
 If attending a Premium Service Centre, David would have needed to submit his bank statements at the appointment and the application would have been refused without them.

-Although the Visa Application Centre won’t retain David’s passport, if he travelled with it before a decision were made on his application, his application would be considered withdrawn, and he would not be able to re-enter the UK as he would no longer have valid leave.
+Although the Visa Application Centre won’t retain David’s passport, if he travelled with it before a decision was made on his application, his application would be considered withdrawn.
+This would then mean that he would be unable to re-enter the UK as he would no longer have valid leave.

 In short, submitting applications online allows applicants like David to:

 Of course, the best advice remains to prepare and submit an application well in advance!
-But for those who let time get away from them for whatever reason, the introduction of online applications has allowed applicants to buy some breathing space.
+But for those who let time get away from them for whatever reason, online applications can allow applicants some breathing space.

-This article was originally published in June 2018 and has been updated to take into account of the increase in online application routes since then.
+This article was originally published in June 2018 and has been updated most recently by Sonia Lenegan.
 It is correct as of the revised publication date.

 The Home Office confirmed in the letter to ILPA some time ago that if the applicant has a valid LTR and the original passport has not been retained by the UK BA, then the applicant may leave and re-enter the UK.